blab/zika-seq/consensus-genomes/README.md

 Please cite as:

-> Allison Black A, Potter B, Dudas G, Feldstein L, Ellis BR, Ellis EM, Bedford T. 2017.
+> Black A, Potter B, Dudas G, Feldstein L, Ellis BR, Ellis EM, Bedford T. 2017.
 Genetic characterization of the Zika virus epidemic in the US Virgin Islands.
 DOI: 10.5281/zenodo.229477.

 Citation is subject to revision.